Nadahar/Mill-LAN-openHAB-Binding/bundles/org.openhab.binding.milllan/README.md

 Mill has chosen not to offer manual IP address configuration, so a DHCP server is required for the devices to work.
 A DHCP server will assign addresses from a configured range of IP addresses.
-This means that the device might not get the same address every time it starts, which would make the connection with the binding fail.
+This means that the device might not get the same address every time it starts, which would make the connection from the binding fail.
-Most DHCP servers allow you to make what's called "reservations", which makes it possible to make sure that a specific device is always assigned the same IP address.
+Most DHCP servers allow you to make what's called a "reservation", which makes it possible to make sure that a specific device is always assigned the same IP address.
 This is done by registering the device's MAC address and the assigned IP address as a reservation in the DHCP server.
 The IP address should normally be _outside_ the defined dynamic range the DHCP server uses.